 Fibroids and polyps are non-cancerous uterine growths that often cause problems with bleeding, difficulties falling pregnant or recurrent miscarriage.

 Although we are using fibroids and polyps together, there is a difference, and that lies in their origins.
 Fibroids are tumours of uterine muscle tissue, while polyps are tumours of the uterine lining.
-It is always a worry when we hear the word tumour from our doctor but when it’s a fibroid or polyps tumour, experts assure there is little to fear.
+It is always a worry when we hear a word tumour from our doctor but when it’s a fibroid or polyps a tumour, experts assure there is little to fear.